 What is the Yumami function?

 Yumami or ‘extra tasty’ rice function on Bamboo enhances the flavour of any type of white rice by using a specially designed cooking cycle, It does this by using a sequence of soaking and steaming to release the sugars contained in the rice that are then reabsorbed back into the rice as a different chemical structure that can activate Umami receptors of the tongue which results in extremely flavourful rice with improved texture/taste.

 The full cooking time, including the special soaking and steaming, for the Yumami function on Bamboo is 1 hour, 6 minutes.

-Zojirushi models NS-YSQ10/18 also has a ‘premium’ taste function which is similar to Yumami and the full cooking time, including the special soaking and steaming, takes around 1 hour and 15 mintues.
+Zojirushi models -YSQ10/18 also has a ‘premium’ taste function which is similar to Yumami and the full cooking time, including the special soaking and steaming, takes around 1 hour and 15 mintues.

 Hatsuga genmai (or germinated brown rice) is unpolished brown japonica (Japanese) rice, that has been allowed to germinate in order to alter the flavour and also to increase levels of nutrients such as gamma-aminobutyric acid (GABA).
 Hatsuga genmai has a softer texture than brown rice and a nuttier flavour.

 Germinated (GABA) rice an emerging health food where any type of brown rice is soaked in warm water prior to cooking; the warm bath induces germination, or sprouting, which stimulates rice enzymes to produce more nutrients.
 One of these nutrients is the important brain chemical GABA (which is why germinated brown rice is referred to as "GABA rice"), and some scientific studies have shown that a germinated brown rice rich diet can improve cognitive function and other studies have found that it could also act as an anti-diabetic.